zeltraxi/GuillaumeNiay/README.md

 # GuillaumeNiay
-Here are some of my projects I have working on.
-You can find Machine Learning process to find the winner between two MLB team.(baseball)
+Here are some of my projects I have been working on.
+You can find there AI process ( Machine Learning & Deep Learning) to find the winner between two MLB team.(baseball)

 Their is also some Data visualisation code in R & Python on differents subjects